Skip to main content

 • Alternatives to metronidazole include other antibiotics, steroids, supplements, and diet changes.

-Metronidazole (Flagyl) is an antibiotic that the U.S. Food and Drug Administration (FDA) approves for human use to treat various conditions caused by parasitic and bacterial infections.
-It is available in tablets, injections, creams, lotions, and gels.
-Metronidazole benzoate is used in veterinary medicine to treat off-label inflammatory conditions like colitis in dogs.
+Metronidazole (Flagyl) is an antibiotic approved by the U.S. Food and Drug Administration (FDA) for human use to treat various conditions caused by parasitic and anaerobic bacterial infections.
+It is available in various forms, including tablets, injections, creams, lotions, and gels.
+Metronidazole benzoate is used in veterinary medicine to treat off-label inflammatory conditions, such as colitis, in dogs.

 Metronidazole for colitis in dogs